twbs/bootstrap/site/content/docs/5.0/about/overview.md

 With Bootstrap 4, we once again rewrote the project to account for two key architectural changes: a migration to Sass and the move to CSS's flexbox.
 Our intention is to help in a small way to move the web development community forward by pushing for newer CSS properties, fewer dependencies, and new technologies across more modern browsers.

+Our latest release, Bootstrap 5 (currently in development), focuses on improving v4's codebase with as few major breaking chanages as possible.
+We improved existing features and components, removed support for older browsers, dropped jQuery for regular JavaScript, and embraced more future-friendly technologies like CSS custom properties as part of our tooling.

 ## Get involved

 Get involved with Bootstrap development by [opening an issue]({{< param repo >}}/issues/new) or submitting a pull request.
 Read our [contributing guidelines]({{< param repo >}}/blob/v{{< param current_version >}}/.github/CONTRIBUTING.md) for information on how we develop.